Recently, I had a friend ask me for help because her website rankings were tanking.

 Here’s what a successful disavow looks like:

-You’ll most likely run into some errors when you attempt to disavow links.
+You may run into errors when you attempt to disavow links.

 Luckily, it’s very common for an error to pop up when disavowing links.
 In this video, Matt Cutts talks about common mistakes that people run into when using the disavow tool.